 In 1982, motivated by nostalgia and fond memories, John decided to re-form the original Bluesbreakers.
 Mick Fleetwood was unavailable at the time so John hired drummer Colin Allen to join with John McVie and Mick Taylor for a couple of tours and a video concert film entitled Blues Alive.
 Featured greats were Albert King, Buddy Guy, Junior Wells and Etta James.
 By the time Mick and John had returned to their respective careers, public reaction had convinced Mayall that he should honor his driving blues roots.
 In Los Angeles, he selected his choices for a new incarnation of the Bluesbreakers.
 Officially launched in 1984, it included future stars in their own right, guitarists Coco Montoya and Walter Trout.

 After being invited to do a guest spot on Walter Trout's latest album, John met engineer/producer Eric Corne.
-John was so impressed that he asked Eric to record his new album.
-Greg, Jay and Rocky flew in for the sessions which took less than a week to record and the end result is one of John's best albums ever, with it's deep devotion to blues and roots music.
-Accordion legend C.J.Chenier makes a powerhouse guest appearance on a couple of tracks, including one previously recorded by his father, Clifton Chenier.
-The album also includes three new songs penned by John and a reworked Mayall classic to go along with covers of Jimmy Rogers, Albert King, Sonny Landreth, Jimmy McCracklin, Eddie Taylor, as well as a new song by band members Greg Rzab and Rocky Athas.
+John was so impressed that he asked Eric to record his new album A Special Life.
+Greg, Jay and Rocky flew in for the sessions which took less than a week to record and the end result was one of John's best albums ever, with it's deep devotion to blues and roots music.
+The album was released in 2014 to rave reviews, followed by an extensive tour of North America, Europe, and The UK to celebrate John's 80th birthday Find A Way To Care followed in 2015 and was equally well received.